Lorti/manu.ninja/src/pages/2020-02-29-storyblok-graphql-vue-js-apollo/index.md

 </script>
 ```

 The last step is to configure the preview URL in Storyblok and check if it is working.
-Add the end you should have a clickable teaser element where the content updates if you click “Save”.
+In the end, you should have a clickable teaser element that will update the content on the click of the “Save” button.

 -->